-Longer worked examples that combine several clutchcall commands into a realistic scenario.
+These longer worked examples combine several clutchcall commands into a realistic scenario.

 Recipe 1 — Ship a public demo URL with a stable subdomain

-Take a local web app from localhost:3000 to a shareable HTTPS URL that survives restarts and Wi-Fi changes, using a reserved subdomain.
+Take a local web app from localhost:3000 to a shareable HTTPS URL.
+With a reserved subdomain, the URL survives restarts and Wi-Fi changes.

 1